Snow Moccasins

 There are few expiriances in life as enjoyable and unique as wearing a pair of light toasty deer mocks on your feet while walking in deep fresh snow.

 The pinnacle of foot wear for the cold snow.
 Rubber is a KILLER on or near your foot.
-The bucked hide, either of deer or moose, breathes - this is critical - and is tough - the latter (rubber) doe not breath at all.
-There is a reason the Canadian military mucluck is made almost entirly from nylon breathable canvas and not rubber on rubber.
+The bucked hide, either of deer or moose, breathes - this is critical - and is tough - the latter (rubber) does not breath at all.
+There is a reason the Canadian military mucluck is made almost entirly from nylon breathable canvas and not heavy leather on rubber.

 Moreover, on pack snow, rubber and other hard soled commercial boots will squeak and make a tremendous noise while stepping.
 A snow mock of smoked moose hide makes no such noise.

-Use thick moose hide and thick thong for the task of sewing.
+In winter, the first and best option is a moose hide and a thick thong for the task of sewing.
 The upper wrap part should also be made of moose.
-Be generous with your material — but not too generous— so that you may use much insulation.
+Be generous with your material — but not too generous— making a moc, i find, is a stressful task of geting something not too big or too small.
+Consider the advantage of much insulation for less activity, but longer outings and the nible feeling of a smaller moc, with less insulation for a more active outing.
 Also, size peices for a over laping seam.

 It does not take much to keep a moving foot warm in cold temperatures—but keep it dry

-Mocs are comfortable, light, natural and quiet in the woods, but I dont recomend using these during snow melt season.
+Mocs are comfortable, light, natural and quiet in the woods, but impossible to use during snow melt season.
 The combination of cold and soaking socs and mocs will quickly become unbearable.
-Consider a bread bag as a liner.
+Consider a bread bag as a liner when needed.

-A fur on deer hide sock for cold cold temps will take time to make, but can work well.
+A fur on deer hide sock, in the moose moc, for cold cold temps will take time to make but can work well.

 Avoid wearing over two pairs of commercial socks (including wool) as these will cut off circulation and thus cool your foot; you should half wear any additional socks when this is done however, by folding back the shoot portion of the sock so the opening is just forward of the toe of the sock.